systemmonkey42/sshportal/README.md

 # you can now run a shell using this:
 ssh portal
 # instead of this:
-ssh localhost -p 2222 -l admin
+ssh localhost -p 2222 -l root

 # or connect to hosts using this:
 ssh hostname@portal